 Most typists use Microsoft Word every day that they work.
 These 5 simple suggestions will help you master Microsoft Word and ensure you know your way around the program.

 Microsoft word is filled with shortcuts and customisable features to make your job easier.
 Here are five tricks that you can use to improve your use of the program.

 1. Tell Me What You Want To Do

-You probably have looked it countless times, but do you actually know what Microsoft Word’s, “Tell me what you want to do”, actually does?
+You have probably looked at it countless times, but do you actually know what Microsoft Word’s, “Tell me what you want to do”, actually does?

-Finding certain settings and tools within Word can be extremely difficult.
+To master Microsoft Word, you need to be able to easily find the settings and tools you wish to use.
 So, Microsoft has created a helpful search box where you can find anything you might need.
-For example, if I wanted to create columns, I could add them in by just typing into the search bar.
+For example, if I wanted to create columns, I could add them by just typing them into the search bar.
 Even though it is located right above the ribbon toolbar, you may have always ignored this helpful feature.
 I know I have.

 2. Copy Formatting

 An issue that many typists face is that formatting randomly changes in different sections of the document.
 To ensure formatting stays throughout, use the Format Painter Tool located on the Home Tab.
 This tool is especially helpful if you are copying a template.